Las Vegas jury acquits man of murder in 2013 shooting

-A Las Vegas man was acquitted of first-degree murder on Monday in the fatal shooting inside his home.
+A Las Vegas man was acquitted of first-degree murder on Monday in a fatal shooting inside his home.

-One of Martinez’s attorneys, Monti Levy, said she was grateful to jurors who found him not guilty.
+One of Martinez’s attorneys, Monti Levy, said she was grateful to jurors.
 Martinez declined to comment after the verdict was announced.

 “I’m very thankful that the jury saw that Troy was defending himself,” said Levy, who pointed to Kuhn’s criminal past, which included felony convictions.